• Skip to primary navigation

 Onion Pakoda I Onion Bhaji

-Onion Pakoda also known as onion bhaji in air fryer is a delicious snack and treat.
-It is a popular Indian street food recipe that gets a healthy avatar in the air fryer.
+Onion Pakoda also known as onion bhaji is a delicious snack and treat.
+It is a popular crunchy Indian street food recipe that gets a healthy avatar in the air fryer.
+Both recipes are shared below.

-Pakoda or fritters are very popular especially during rains in India.
+Pakoda or fritters are very popular in India.
+Vegetables are enrobed in a chickpea flour batter with a few spices and deep fried to golden gorgeousouss.
 Downed with masala chai, you see it sold at every street corner.

 You may also enjoy these air fryer snacks: samosa, chilli cheese toast, hara bhara kabab, beetroot cutlet, aloo tikki chaat, paneer tikka, banana chips.